GioSensation/Responsi/README.md

 ### So, you aren't into picture and srcset?

 I tried, gee, I tried.
 The spec is simply crazy.
-Picture and srcset will certainly cover a lot more possibilities than rsponsi, but if I need the support of a NASA engineer to display an humble image to my user, something must be wrong.
+Picture and srcset will certainly cover a lot more possibilities than responsi, but if I need the support of a NASA engineer to display an humble image to my user, something must be wrong.

-Support is still highly insufficient, and the polyfill is immensely heavier than my humble rsponsi.
-Rsponsi addresses 90% of use cases with ease.
+Support is still highly insufficient, and the polyfill is immensely heavier than my humble responsi.
+Responsi addresses 90% of use cases with ease.
 Those who need more control, please go ahead and use other solutions.

 Finally, Picture will certainly become my first choice when browser support get widespread and most importantly when browsers decide to support more advanced features such as image choice based on network quality and user preferences.
 This isn't yet implemented anywhere and it shouldn't even come too soon, as far as I know.

-## Rsponsi on Bower!
+## Responsi on Bower!

-Rsponsi can also be installed via Bower.
+Responsi can also be installed via Bower.

 **Happy responsive coding!**